 The overview can then help you in multiple ways:

-- You want to make small improvements to existing features to improve the overall experience of your product: you look at Insights that you tagged with 'Usability' ( and for a specific 'Product component') to see what people complained about.
+- You want to make small improvements to existing features to improve the overall experience of your product: you look at Requests that you tagged with 'Usability' ( and for a specific 'Product component') to see what people complained about.

-If you want to dive into these Insights, you can simply click on it and find an overview of all the feedback gathered, and the exact customers that provided it.
+If you want to dive into these Requests, you can simply click on it and find an overview of all the feedback gathered, and the exact customers that provided it.
 This helps you in a couple of ways:

 - You get a better understanding by studying all of the explicit feedback gathered, and have empirical and objective support for prioritizing something on your product roadmap.

 - You now easily know what customers gave feedback about a particular request.
-You can easily follow up with the set of customers once you are planning to work on a respective Insight (e.g. a feature request or customer need).
+You can easily follow up with the set of customers once you are planning to work on a respective Request (e.g. a feature request or customer need).
 You can use it to either plan follow up conversations with them for a more in-depth understanding, invite them for a beta version of a feature, or inform them once you actually shipped a feature they requested.

 Note: Additionally, some teams use Shipright to store positive quotes from customers as well.
-Having a theme 'Love' or 'Praise' for Insights that cover enthusiastic responses to certain updates or features, might be helpful for your marketing collateral (e.g. quotes on the marketing website, or getting inspiration for improved copywriting by looking at the terminology your customers use)
+Having a theme 'Love' or 'Praise' for Requests that cover enthusiastic responses to certain updates or features, might be helpful for your marketing collateral (e.g. quotes on the marketing website, or getting inspiration for improved copywriting by looking at the terminology your customers use)